 5Feskekörka – the fish market hall

 A paradise for foodies and fish lovers!
 The Market hall, opened in 1874, resembles a church and has therefore been named “Feskekörka” (the fish church).
-Buy yourself fresh prawns to enjoy by the edge of the canal – or have lunch at upstairs restaurant Gabriel. – Incidentally, our picture was taken on one of the Paddan sightseeing cruises.
+Buy yourself fresh prawns to enjoy by the edge of the canal – or have lunch at upstairs restaurant Gabriel. – Our picture was taken on one of the Paddan sightseeing cruises.

 6Sweden’s largest fish auction